The Apollo wearable increased heart rate variability in 100% of athletes in an independent university pilot study.

 40 healthy elite college athletes used Apollo for physical recovery and performance in pre and post-exercise challenges.
 Each athlete’s biometrics (i.e. heart rate, HRV, blood pressure, blood glucose) and performance pre- and post-challenge were measured, with and without Apollo vibrations.

-In addition, Apollo Neuro:
+In addition, the Apollo Neuro technology:

 - Improved how quickly athletes recovered from physical exercise, as measured by their heart rate (HR) and systolic blood pressure (SBP).
 On average, within 5 minutes of completing intense physical exercise, athlete’s HR and SBP lowered 10-15 points faster than their baseline recovery time when using Apollo following intense exercise.